adeelbarki/udacity_project_log_analysis/newsdb-api-project/README.md

 ```
 ## Code Style

-Code style is verified with pep8 code style.
+Code is verified with pep8 code style.

 ##